 “Same here,” said Andrea.
 “Anastasia is about to turn five years old this November and I’m getting ready to send her to school.
 Consuelo is two years old.
 I can’t die and leave my poor clueless husband to raise our two girls alone.”

-“Now you know you are not about to leave those two to their own devices,” Andrea snapped at him.
-“You’re their father and they are your children, no matter what anyone else thinks.
-Your ex-wife couldn’t handle that cold hard truth, so that’s why she’s no longer in the picture.”
+“Now you know you’re not leaving these two alone,” Andrea snapped at him.
+“You’re their father and they’re your children, no matter what anyone else thinks.
+Your ex-wife couldn’t handle that truth, so that’s why she’s no longer in the picture.”

 “Yeah, I know,” said Logan.
-“In fact, the night we finally revealed our location to the world, Deidi called me up and she screamed at me over the phone for half an hour for disappearing and making her think I was dead.
+“In fact, the night we finally revealed our location to the world, Deeds called me up; she screamed at me over the phone for half an hour for disappearing and making her think that I was dead.
 She thinks the story about me being murdered on 9/11 was a stupid joke.
-She and Leilar are demanding I come home right now.”
+She and Leilar want me to come home.”

 “Yeah, I’ve noticed,” said Dicky.
-“There’s nothing good about him or his girlfriend.
-The sooner they are put away in jail, the better we all will be.”
+“There’s nothing good about him or his girlfriend; the sooner they’re put away in jail, the better we’ll be.”

 “Yeah, and that too,” said Sean.
 “You guys need to leave the East Coast for a while and take a break.
 You’ve earned it.
 Plus, there will be the matter of Osama bin Laden finding out that we put an end to the attacks and hunting us down, but we’ll cross that bridge when we get to it.”

-“Better us hiding in Boston and staying alive than being dead in the streets of New York because we were killed by some crazy person, that’s for sure,” said Andrea.
-“Besides, I say that California is where we need to be heading.
-Logan’s family lives there, Hollywood is there, and I know Cousin Jacquelyn has bugged me to death about me going with her to Disneyland for her birthday instead of her going with me to Coney Island this year.
+“Better us in hiding in Boston and staying alive than being dead in the streets of New York because some crazy person killed us, that’s for sure,” said Andrea.
+“Besides, I say that California is where we should be heading.
+Logan’s family lives there, Hollywood is there, and I know cousin Jacquelyn has bugged me to death about me going with her to Disneyland for her birthday instead of her going with me to Coney Island this year.
 You don’t want me to disappoint her by not coming down to see her, or do you?”

 “Of course not!” said Sean.
 “You know how she is; young and impatient.
 Besides, whatever Jacquelyn wants, Jacquelyn gets.”